dcs-chalmers/rusty-benchmarking-framework/readme.md

    [...]
    implement_benchmark!("new_queue_name",          // Feature name
-        crate::queues::new_queue::NewQueue<i32>,   // Your queue with desired type "New queue",                               // A &str just for printing &bench_conf);                              // Benchmark config struct, just pass as reference
+        crate::queues::new_queue::NewQueue<i32>,   // Your queue with desired type &bench_conf);                              // Benchmark config struct, just pass as reference

    Ok(())